spleshka/drupal-reactjs-docker/README.md

 Then run any command you need.
 It's possible to use `composer`, `drush`, `drupal`.

-If you want to run a single command inside of container then you don't have to run shell.
-Simply do it this way:
+If you want to run a single command inside of the container then you don't have to run shell first.
+Just do it this way:

 ```
 docker-compose run backend_php composer require drupal/devel:~1.0